RenDelaCruz/handscribe/README.md

 ### Model Summary

 The model summary of the current model is outlined below.
-The data points were normalized and flattened before being inputted into the sequential neural network.
+The data points were normalized and flattened before being inputted into the fully-connected, multilayer perceptron neural network.

 ```sh
 Model: "sequential"